cdpxe/NELphase/README.md

-# Network Environment Learning (NEL) Phase for Covert Channels (with a Feedback Channel).
+# Network Environment Learning (NEL) Phase for Covert Channels (incl. a Feedback Channel).

 In *Network Steganography* research, a covert channel is a stealthy communication channel.
 Some covert channels are capable of performing a so-called **Network Environment Learning** phase (or: **NEL** phase).
 Such NEL-capable covert channels